kobjects/kowa/README.md

 The initial motivation for this project was just to see how far one can take Kotlin DSLs.

-That said, it might actually be useful for situations where one needs to generate Wasm code in a general kotlin context.
+That said, it might actually be useful for situations where one needs to generate Wasm code in a general Kotlin context.

 ## Overview